privacyidea/migrate-2.23.5-to-3.0/README.md

 ## Step 3: Update privacyIDEA

 Now privacyIDEA can be updated to version >= 3.2.x.

+You can do this using the normal update mechanism via ``apt`` or ``yum``.

-At this point, the alembic_version of the schema should ensure, that the normal update procedure does not run the migration script again.
+At this point, the alembic_version of the schema should ensure, that the normal update procedure does not run the migration script for the token assignment again.
+It will rather add all subsequent database changes.

 ## Step 4: Remove old columns